mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 ![Event 4738 user account changed](screenshots/lab-08-14-event-4738-user-account-changed.png)

-This confirmed that user account modification activity was being captured.
+This confirmed that the user-account change was recorded.

 ---

-### 15. Event ID 5136 Directory Object Modification Validated
+### 15. Validated Event ID 5136

-Event Viewer was used to filter the Security log for Event ID `5136`.
+The Security log was filtered for Event ID `5136`.

-The event showed:

 ```text
 A directory service object was modified.